TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

   <img src="Images/Page_4.png" width="100%">
 </p>

-📌 **Analysis 4:**

-- **Observation:** **Váy Chiết Eo Xoè** leads all categories in revenue contribution (31.17%) with a healthy ROAS of **11.75** and Ads Revenue of 996M - the undisputed hero category. **Áo Tách Set** ranks 2nd in revenue but recorded a **Total Profit of -259M VND** (Profit Margin -18.2%), making it the single most value-destroying product line in the portfolio.
-At the other extreme, **Váy Chiết Eo Ôm** achieved ROAS of **41.89** on just 11.6M in spend - the most efficient category by far, yet severely underfunded.
-Profit Margin across categories ranged from **-18.2% to +29.4%**, reflecting an extremely uneven product portfolio.
-From `SKU_Performance_Detail`, **Lisa Dress 5 (ROAS 67.73)** and **Audrey Shirt 3 (ROAS 9.76)** anchor the top of the revenue table, while Áo Tách Set products consistently appear with negative profit figures.

-- **Recommendation:**
-  - 🔴 **Halt ad spend on Áo Tách Set immediately.** Spending marketing budget to drive revenue on a -18.2% margin product accelerates losses - freeze campaigns and conduct a full pricing and cost review before resuming.
+**📦 Key Findings:**

+- Váy Chiết Eo Xoè leads all product categories in revenue contribution at 31.17% with a solid ROAS of 11.75 and 996M in Ads Revenue
+- Áo Tách Set ranks second in revenue but recorded a Total Profit of -259M VND with a negative profit margin of -18.2%, making it the most value-destructive product line
-  - 🟡 **Significantly increase budget for Váy Chiết Eo Ôm.** ROAS of 41.89 with minimal spend is a clear signal of an underfunded high-performer - reallocating even 10–15M from underperforming categories here would materially improve overall ROAS.
+- Váy Chiết Eo Ôm achieved the highest ROAS of 41.89 on minimal spend of 11.6M, representing the most efficient category by return metrics
-  - 🟢 **Protect and grow Váy Chiết Eo Xoè as the flagship category.** Highest revenue, solid ROAS, and proven Ads-driven demand - this is the safest and highest-impact category to scale heading into June.
+- Profit margins across all product categories range from -18.2% to +29.4%, indicating significant variation in portfolio performance
+- Lisa Dress 5 achieved ROAS of 67.73 and Audrey Shirt 3 achieved ROAS of 9.76, anchoring the top revenue-generating products
+- Products in the Áo Tách Set category consistently appear with negative profit figures across all sales channels

 ---

 ## 🔎 Final Conclusion & Recommendations

-📍 Key Takeaways:
+**💡 Recommendations:**

-✔️ **Marketing spend is working - but only when targeted correctly.** Overall ROAS of 12.11 and revenue growth of +5.9% confirm the marketing strategy is directionally sound.
-However, the wide variance between campaigns (ROAS 7 to 625) and categories (margin -18% to +29%) shows that the average hides significant inefficiency.
-The strategic priority for June is not to spend more, but to spend smarter.
+✔️ **Marketing spend demonstrates effectiveness but requires strategic optimization.** The overall ROAS of 12.11 and revenue growth of 5.9% validate that the marketing strategy is directionally sound.
+However, significant variance between campaigns (ROAS ranging from 7 to 625) and product categories (margins ranging from -18% to +29%) reveals that the portfolio average obscures substantial inefficiency.
+The priority for the next period is to optimize spending allocation rather than simply increase spending volume.

-✔️ **Áo Tách Set is destroying value at scale.** The 2nd highest-revenue category is running at -259M VND profit and -18.2% margin - meaning every sale made the overall P&L worse.
-No marketing budget should be directed here until pricing, discounting, and COGS are restructured.
-This is the single highest-impact fix available.
+✔️ **Eliminate marketing investment in Áo Tách Set until restructuring is complete.** Despite being the second-highest revenue category, this product line operates at -259M VND profit with -18.2% margins, meaning each sale reduces overall profitability.
+No marketing budget should support this category until pricing, discounting strategy, and production costs are fundamentally addressed.

-✔️ **AUDREY SHIRT campaigns are the proven growth engine.** Delivering ROAS of 197–625 at the highest spend levels in the portfolio, these campaigns represent the clearest, lowest-risk opportunity for budget reallocation.
-Increasing their share of the remaining 17.3% budget is directly supported by the data.
+✔️ **Scale AUDREY SHIRT campaigns as the primary growth driver.** These campaigns consistently deliver ROAS of 197–625 at the highest spending levels in the portfolio, representing the clearest, lowest-risk opportunity for budget reallocation and increased investment.

-✔️ **Váy Chiết Eo Ôm and Lisa Dress 5 are the biggest missed opportunities.** ROAS of 41.89 and 67.73 respectively, both running on minimal budgets.
-Shifting investment toward these two - funded by cutting spend on Áo Tách Set and underperforming campaigns - would likely push total ROAS well above the 12.11 baseline.
+✔️ **Redirect investment toward underutilized high-efficiency products.** Váy Chiết Eo Ôm (ROAS 41.89) and Lisa Dress 5 (ROAS 67.73) are operating on minimal budgets relative to their performance metrics.
+Reallocating investment from underperforming campaigns would significantly improve overall portfolio ROAS beyond the current 12.11 baseline.

-✔️ **Geographic and loyalty expansion offer structural long-term upside.** Bà Rịa–Vũng Tàu and Đà Nẵng show better margins than HCM at lower competitive intensity - prime targets for June Ads campaigns.
-Simultaneously, the near-total concentration of revenue in Membership-tier customers signals an untapped loyalty upgrade opportunity that could improve CLV without increasing ad spend.
+✔️ **Pursue geographic and customer loyalty expansion for sustainable growth.** Secondary cities including Bà Rịa–Vũng Tàu and Đà Nẵng show superior profit margins compared to major cities with lower competitive intensity, making them ideal targets for campaign expansion.
+Simultaneously, the heavy concentration of revenue in Membership-tier customers indicates a significant opportunity to increase customer lifetime value through loyalty program upgrades without proportionally increasing ad spending.

 ---